 Bovine classification models must have the following characteristics; reliability, acceptability, accuracy, uniquely identifies each bovine and solves the fraudulent problems [7].
 Since 1921, the bovine muzzle is considered as a unique biological identifier like fingerprint in human case.
 The traditional techniques such as ink print that is paper based technique and it was the earlier technique for animal identifying by animal agriculture.
 The disadvantages of using ink print technique are holding the animal still, build up wetness on the bovine noses, and use a lot of ink which case in wasting time.
 From this point of view the animal agriculture starts to search for new intelligent techniques that solve the traditional techniques disadvantages.
-The new intelligent techniques based on the using digital image processing in bovine classification and identification systems.
+The new intelligent techniques based on the using digital in bovine classification and image processing identification systems.
 The new intelligent techniques use digital cameras instead of the ink print techniques.
 The advantages of these techniques depend on using different factors such as the growth of the availability of using workstations and microcomputers with large capability in saving livestock and working with large data base.
 These factors help in reducing the cost of computation and image acquisition and the rapid increasing in the image processing applications because they improve and increase the capabilities of image equipment and display devices [8].

-So the first critical part in this work is to collect a live bovine database based on different captured image for each bovine.
+So the first critical part in this paper is to collect a live bovine database based on different captured image for each bovine.
 The difference between what really automatically extracted from feature extracted technique and human observation is known scientifically by a Semantic Gap Problem [9].
 The second critical part is the number of features in each feature vector that visually represents each captured bovine muzzle image contains.
 The feature vectors were used to solve the semantic gap problem [10].
 The new researches in texture feature extraction field is used to increase the ability of differentiate between each bovine muzzle images [11].
-The technique that used for image texture feature extraction is Discrete Wavelet Transform (DWT), which is used in the second phase in the proposed two models in this work.
+The technique that used for image texture feature extraction is gray level co-occurrence matrix (GLCM), which is used in the second phase in the proposed two models in this paper [12].

-This work used two different techniques in the classification phase; Naive Bayes and decision tree Algorithms then it compares between the accuracy rates depending on the number of features extracted in the second phase.
-The second phase in this paper is texture feature extraction using Discrete Wavelet Transform (DWT) in content based for muzzle image retrieval.
-The two main concepts extract feature in spatial range or domain or extract it in transformed range (domain) [12].
-Spatial domain feature extraction consists of CBIR algorithm that based on image histogram, VQ [13] [14] [15] and BTC [16] [17] [18].
+This paper used two different techniques in the classification phase; J48 decision tree and Naive Bayes Classification Algorithms then it used to compare between the accuracy rates depending on the number of features extracted in the second phase.
+The second phase in this paper is texture feature extraction using CLCM in content based for muzzle image retrieval.
+The two main concepts extract feature in spatial range or domain or extract it in transformed range (domain) [13].
+Spatial domain feature extraction consists of CBIR algorithm that based on image histogram, VQ [14] [15] [16] and BTC [17] [18] [19].
 Transform domain algorithm widely used in case of digital image compression because it result to the very high energy compression in case of the transformed digital images.
-So the best decision is to use transformed domain for image feature extraction in CBIR [19].
+So the best decision is to use transformed domain for image feature extraction in CBIR [20].